-Alabama Florida Louisiana Mississippi Ohio Texas Alaska Georgia Maine New Hampshire Oregon Virgin Islands American Samona Guam Maryland New Jersey Pennsylvania Virginia California Hawaii Massachusetts New York Puerto Rico Washington Connecticut Illinois Michigan North Carolina Rhode Island Wisconsin Delaware Indiana Minnesota Northern Mariana South Carolina Islands
+, U Alabama Florida Louisiana Mississippi Ohio Texas Alaska Georgia Maine New Hampshire Oregon Virgin Islands American Samona Guam Maryland New Jersey Pennsylvania Virginia California Hawaii Massachusetts New York Puerto Rico Washington Connecticut Illinois Michigan North Carolina Rhode Island Wisconsin Delaware Indiana Minnesota Northern Mariana Islands South Carolina

-Delaware malana Willinesoca Islands Joden Caronna 1 .
-Is the pro Plan? ject located in, or doe es it affect, a Coas stal Zone as defin ed in your state C oastal Managemer 11 □Yes → Continue to Question 2. □No → Based on the respons Summary below.
-Prov • • ei 2 2.
-Does this project include activiti ies that are subjec ct to state review? □Yes → Continue to Question 3. □No → Based on the respons Summary below.
-Prov - ue to the Workshed ei
+- 1. Is the project located in, or does it affect, a Coastal Zone as defined in your state Coastal Management Plan? - $\Box$ Yes $\rightarrow$ Continue to Question 2. - $\square$ No $\rightarrow$ Based on the response, the review is in compliance with this section.
+Continue to the Worksheet Summary below.
+Provide a map showing that the site is not within a Coastal Zone.

-3. Has this project been determined to be consistent with the State Coastal Management Program?
+2. Does this project include activities that are subject to state review?

-□Yes, with mitigation. → Continue to Question 4.
+- $\Box$ Yes $\rightarrow$ Continue to Question 3. - $\square$ No $\rightarrow$ Based on the response, the review is in compliance with this section.
+Continue to the Worksheet Summary below.
+Provide documentation used to make your determination. - 3.
+Has this project been determined to be consistent with the State Coastal Management Program? □Yes, with mitigation. → Continue to Question 4.

-\Box Yes, without mitigation. \Rightarrow Based on the response, the review is in compliance with this section.
+$\Box$ Yes, without mitigation. $\rightarrow$ Based on the response, the review is in compliance with this section.
 Continue to the Worksheet Summary below.
 Provide documentation used to make your determination.

-\square No, project must be canceled.
+$\Box$ No, project must be canceled.